 You'll find no better chance to observe and photograph wolves in the wild than on this rare immersion in their native realm.
-Our custom-designed wolf and wildlife photography intensive spends four full days in the famed Lamar Valley of Yellowstone's Northern Range, the best spot on Earth for viewing wolf packs living freely in their natural environment.
-Though wolves are elusive and typically seen at a distance, the wide-open expanses of this remote valley offer the best prospects for sighting them.
-Through the relationships we've cultivated with local scientists, wolf researchers and renowned wildlife photographers, we are able to offer this exclusive safari for a few privileged guests keen for an intimate encounter with Canis lupus.
-Other Yellowstone wildlife, which you're sure to encounter, is a bonus!
+This carefully crafted wolf and wildlife photography intensive spends four full days in the famed Lamar Valley of Yellowstone's Northern Range, the best spot on Earth for viewing wolf packs living freely in their natural environment.
+Though wolves are elusive and typically seen at a distance, the wide-open expanse of this remote valley offer the best prospects for sighting them.
+Through the relationships we've cultivated with local scientists, wolf researchers and renowned wildlife photographers, we are able to offer this exclusive safari for a few privileged guests keen for an encounter with Canis lupus.
+Other Yellowstone wildlife, which we're sure to come across as well, is a bonus!

 An Intensive Wolf ImmersionFour full days of wolf tracking in Yellowstone's Lamar Valley—you won't find a more in-depth opportunity to focus on wild wolves!

-Diverse Wildlife PhotographyThe wolf's natural habitat runs dense with Yellowstone's legendary megafauna—capture images of bison, elk, moose, pronghorn and bighorn sheep
+Diverse Wildlife PhotographyWolf habitat runs dense with Yellowstone's legendary wildlife—capture images of bison, elk, moose, pronghorn and bighorn sheep

-Enhanced with Local ExpertiseMeet a local wildlife photographer, an award-winning filmmaker and wolf biologists who share their expert knowledge through exclusive private engagements
+Enhanced with Local ExpertiseA local wildlife photographer, an award-winning filmmaker and wolf biologists share their expertise in exclusive private engagements

 No One Else Offers This In-Depth Immersion in the Wolf's World!